Knee pain is a common complaint among people of all ages.

 But depending on the severity and type of knee pain, there are a few home remedies for knee pain you can try to find some relief.

-In the article below, we will discuss how you can deal with your knee pain from the comfort of your own home, and when you should see a doctor for knee pain.
+In the article below, we will discuss how you can deal with your knee pain from the comfort of your own home.

 Physical activity and exercise can delay the development of osteoarthritis, which is one of the primary causes of knee pain.